Asteroid Measurements at Millimeter Wavelengths with the South Pole Telescope: Methods for Detecting Asteroids and Constraining Their Properties

 Using the methods of Section \ref{sec:query}, we compile a list of asteroids that are known to pass through our fields during our observation periods.
 In this section, we describe the methods we used to measure emission from the selected asteroids in SPT data.

 First, we calculate the noise in each individual-observation map, which were previously constructed from $\sim$2.5-hr long observations of each field.
 We also compare the apparent positions of bright extragalactic sources in each individual-observation map with the known positions of those sources in the AT20G catalog to double-check astrometry \citep{murphy10}.
 We then ``coadd'' the individual-observation maps of each field, excluding any observations that were outliers in the distribution of map noise or astrometry.
 For details on the coadding process, we refer readers to \citetalias{bleem20} and \citet{everett20}.
 A coadded map measures the sky’s average signal; each pixel’s value in the coadded map is the average of that pixel from the input maps weighted by inverse variance.
 Because the coadded maps are averages, we retain power dominated by static sources, but we average out power from variable sources and moving sources, including asteroids in particular.
 Next, we subtract the coadded map from each individual-observation map to create ``differenced maps.''
 Because we subtracted off the power from static sources, these differenced maps should contain only noise and flux from transient and variable sources.
 When subtracting the coadded map which includes transient and variable sources, we do introduce a bias by removing some of the sources' power, but this bias is at the percent level since no asteroid observation contributes more than $\sim1.5\%$ to the coadded map.
-This bias would be much larger for exceptionally slow moving asteroids, but in this work we analyze asteroids moving quickly enough that this bias is not concerning.
+This bias would be much larger for asteroids moving at angular speeds much slower than the size of one SPTpol beam between observations, or roughly 29$\arcsec$~$\mathrm{hr}^{-1}$.
+In this work we analyze asteroids moving quickly enough that this bias is not concerning, with (324) Bamberga moving the slowest at an average angular speed of $\sim$20$\arcsec$~$\mathrm{hr}^{-1}$.
 Because our goal is to detect asteroids, the differenced maps are the primary form of data that we analyze in this work.